kotokamatsunaga/horsedataset/README.md

 ## Dataset Overview

-The dataset includes video sequences of horses performing three different actions:
+The dataset includes image sequences of horses performing three different actions:

 - **Walk**: A four-beat gait where the horse moves forward one leg at a time.
 - **Trot**: A two-beat gait where diagonal pairs of legs move simultaneously.